ZeroDeadDrop/ZeroDeadDrop/README.md

 ---

-## Security Posture (March 2026)
+## Security Posture (April 2026)

 ✅ Strong primitives (Web Crypto AES-GCM + ECDH P-384)
 ✅ Forward secrecy in asymmetric mode
 ✅ Memory sanitization + auto-purge
 ✅ No external dependencies, no network calls ever
+✅ Hidden volume offsets derived from password + per-container random salt

 ⚠️ CSP allows unsafe-inline (unavoidable in a single-file app; no external script or style exfiltration is possible)
 ⚠️ Not formally audited yet
 ⚠️ Decoy generator is fingerprintable on mobile, Firefox, and Safari (often falls back to GIF or random bytes)
-⚠️ Hidden volume offset is currently deterministic from password only (should use per-file random salt)

 Use for non-state-level-threat data until an independent audit is completed.